HugoGresse/OpenPlanner/README.md

 -   manually add new talk or speakers manually
 -   a manual sync button to synchronise a speaker or a talk from ConferenceHall
 -   something to display the data within a Google Sheet (read only)
--   some APIs to use the service outside:
+-   some APIs to use the service outside
-    -   list speakers
-    -   list talks

 Specs: